fdupoux/fsarchiver/website/content/compression/_index.md

 more interesting at compression which needs more power.

 ## Compression levels available
-FSArchiver provides nine different compression levels.
+FSArchiver provides ten different compression levels.
 You can choose the compression level to use when you create an archive (by doing a **savefs** or **savedir**).
 You just have to use option **-z X** where X is the level to use. when you use a low number, the compression will be very quick and less